gbit1605/Mobile-handset-recommendation/README.md

 Precision = (recommended ∩ relevant) / recommended

-Here, recommended is the number of recommedations given for each product and relevant are the number of those recommendations that have a value lower than that of a dynamic threshold.
+Here, recommended is the number of recommedations given for each product and relevant are the number of recommendations that have a value lower than that of a dynamic threshold.
 The dynamic threshold, in this case hase been defined as, (avg of the five recommedation distances + distance value of recommendation 5 / 5) where recommedation 1 is the closest match and recommedation 5 is the farthest.